 The Vector 995 offers Ku band detection, making it suitable for international travel.
 The unit ships with this band deactivated, prudent since no Ku-band radar exists in this country, despite some misleading claims to the contrary.

 The Vector 995 detects POP mode radar, although it ships with POP Mode turned off.
 There's a reason for this: with POP on, signal-processing time is dramatically shortened, leading to frequent false alarms.
 Unless you live in one of the few states where POP-mode radar is common, we'd advise leaving this deactivated.

 Like all radar detectors other than the undetectable Escort Redline or BEL STi Magnum, the lethal Spectre (called Stalcar outside North America) RDD radar detector detector can spot it, and from up to 1,163 away, according to our tests.

 The BEL Vector 995 proved to be very quiet in town, particularly when set to City NoX, which shuts off X band and eliminates false alarms generated by the ubiquitous automatic door openers.

 If there was ever a question that the BEL Vector 995 is an Escort 8500 X50 in drag, our field test removed any doubts.
 The trio first squared off at our 8-mile-long desert Straightaway Site and turned in identical scores.
 In two more tests, one at our 5.4-mile-long site, the other at our short-range Hill/Curve site, they delivered similar results

-This news flash isn't likely to spark a wholesale shift in consumer demand.
-Escort lavishes much of its advertising budget on the Escort brand, probably relegating the hard-working BEL Vector 995 to a continued second-banana status.
-But the BEL is available for substantially fewer bucks than the Escort, one reason why we'd advise taking a second look at this under-appreciated detector.
+This news isn't likely to spark a wholesale shift in consumer demand.
+Escort lavishes much of its advertising budget on the Escort brand, probably relegating BEL models like this to second-banana status.